24.2: DNA Mutations, Damage, and Repair

 The MutS monomers are colored gray and cyan.
 The mismatched G9-T22 base pair is labeled.
 ADP is shown in spacefill.
 Phe 36 from the gray monomer is shown in magenta.

-The conformation of the monomers differs, resulting in pseudo-symmetry for the dimer.
-Both subunits contribute to DNA binding, but only one (gray) binds both ADP and the actual mismatched GT base pair, the latter through minor groove interactions, which kinks the DNA.
-General major groove interaction clamps the DNA.
+The monomers' conformations differ, resulting in pseudo-symmetry in the dimer.
+Both subunits contribute to DNA binding, but only one (gray) binds both ADP and the actual mismatched GT base pair, the latter through minor-groove interactions that kink the DNA.
+The general major-groove interaction clamps the DNA.
 Note how far away the ADP binds.
 Phenylalanine 36 in the gray subunit (which binds the mismatch) inserts adjacent to the mismatch.

 ATP is bound and hydrolyzed to ADP by the MutS protein on binding the mismatch.
-Next, a dimer of MutL binds in a process that also requires ATP.
+Next, a MutL dimer binds in a process that also requires ATP.
 MutH, a nuclease, also binds to MutL.
 The bound DNA is scanned until a "signal" is detected.
 In E. coli, the signal is a GATC sequence that is methylated on only one strand and nicked by the MutH protein on the unmethylated GATC.
-Helicase II binds and unwinds the DNA in the region of the mismatch.
+Helicase II binds to and unwinds the DNA at the mismatch site.
 Exonucleases (3' to 5' or 5' to 3') remove the sequence on the mismatched strand.
 PolII and DNA ligase then repair the DNA.

-MutS is yet another fascinating enzyme as it must scan millions of DNA bases without initiating repair until it localizes a mismatch.
-A series of sequential conformational changes must occur to lead to the specific recognition of the mismatch.
+MutS is yet another fascinating enzyme, as it must scan millions of DNA bases without initiating repair until it localizes a mismatch.
+A series of conformational changes must occur to enable specific recognition of the mismatch.

 Fernandez-Leiro et al. have determined the structure of MutS at various stages along the repair pathway.
 Figure \(\PageIndex{15}\) shows interactive iCn3D models of the E. Coli MutS scanning form (EMD-11791, PDB 7AI5) and the more progressed MutS:MutL kink-clamped form (EMD-11795, PDB 7AIC)